SeaniaTwix/ag-channel/README.md

-# scchannel
+# ag-channel
-Channels for SocketCluster
+Channels for Asyngular